 One of the beautiful things about gumbo is that you have a lot of flexibility with the proteins you can choose.
 I use chicken, shrimp, crab, and Andouille sausage in my gumbo, but you can make a seafood-only gumbo, or with beef short-ribs or ham or duck.
-Anything goes in gumbo, really.
+Almost anything goes in gumbo, really.

+I hope you’ll enjoy this gumbo and the process of making a deeply flavorful roux!
 If you’d like to explore more Creole cuisine, try my Jambalaya Soup, which is one of my favorite year-round, go-to soups.

 Chicken Seafood & Andouille Sausage Gumbo